envisioning/vocab/src/content/articles/dag-directed-acyclic-graphs.md

 ---
 generality:
 - 0.82
 - 0.81
 - 0.8
 - 0.79
 - 0.78
 - 0.77
 - 0.76
 slug: dag-directed-acyclic-graphs
-summary:
-  Graph that consists of vertices connected by edges, with the directionality from one vertex to another and no possibility of forming a cycle.
+summary: Graph that consists of vertices connected by edges, with the directionality from one vertex to another and no possibility of forming a cycle.
 title: DAG (Directed Acyclic Graphs)
+year_origin: 1955
 ---

 #